 Each Targa Investments Indemnification Agreement also provides that Targa Investments will indemnify the Indemnitee for monetary damages for actions taken as a director or officer of Targa Investments, or for serving at Targa Investments' request as a director or officer or another position at another corporation or enterprise, as the case may be but only if (i) the Indemnitee acted in good faith and, in the case of conduct in his official capacity, in a manner he reasonably believed to be in the best interests of Targa Investments and, in all other cases, not opposed to the best interests of Targa Investments and (ii) in the case of a criminal proceeding, the Indemnitee must have had no reasonable cause to believe that his conduct was unlawful.
-The Targa Investments Indemnification Agreement also provides that Targa Investments must advance payment of certain Expenses to the Indemnitee, including fees of counsel, subject to receipt of an undertaking from the Indemnitee to return such advance if it is utlimately determined that the Indemnitee is not entitled to indemnification.
+The Targa Investments Indemnification Agreement also provides that Targa Investments and vance payment of certain Expenses to the Indemnification.